lady-h-world/My_Garden/reading_pages/param_tuning_2.md

 Step 1 ~ 3 are repeated by iterations until running out of the time budget.

-🌻 [Learn more about FLAML paper >>][1]
+🌻 [Learn more from FLAML paper >>][1]

 ### Design Overview - Optuna

-The overall design of Optuna is shown in Figure 1.3:
+The overall design of Optuna is shown as Figure 1.3:

 <p align="center">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/The_Queen_images/optuna_design.png" width="678" height="424" />
 </p>

 Optuna introduced define-by-run framework into HPO in 2019.
-The main idea behind define-by-run is, a user only needs to suggest the value range of each hyperparameter and optuna will decide the hyperparamster's value in each trial based on historical evaluated trials' results.
-Because of this framework design, optuna is able to provide highly modular programming that a user-defined objective function receives a living trial as input and evaluates the trial result.
-This also enables the parallel computation of multiple trials.
+The main idea behind define-by-run is, a user only needs to suggest the value range of each hyperparameter and optuna will decide the hyperparamster's value in each trial.
+There are different ways to make this decision, Optuna's is based on historical evaluated trials' results.
+Because of this framework design, optuna is able to provide highly modularized programming that a user-defined objective function receives a living trial as input and evaluates the trial result, which also enables the parallel computation of multiple trials.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/notes/trial_and_study.png" width="766" height="79" />